SharinaS/secrets_manager_aws/README.md

 ## Template Parameters

-This template uses multiple default parameters, most of which use default values.
+This template uses multiple parameters, most of which are default values.
 It does, however, have a parameter that you will need to update the value of before deploying the stack.

 | Parameter | Description | Current Value |
 | --------- |------------ |-------------- |